gatsbyjs/gatsby/docs/blog/2018-12-17-how-we-do-high-impact-ux-research/index.md

 ---
 title: How Gatsby does high-impact, low-effort UX research (and you can too!)
-author:
+author: Shannon Soper
-date:
+date: 2018-12-17
 tags:
+- ux
 ---

 ## What this article is about:

-Recently, I gave a talk with this same title at Gatsby Days in the San Francisco Bay area.
+Recently, I gave a talk with this same title at Gatsby Days in the San Francisco Bay area ([watch and listen to the talk here](https://www.gatsbyjs.com/gatsby-days-uxresearch-shannon/).
 This article reviews the following:

 - Why do UX research on your website?
 - How to do high-impact, low-effort research